 At some schools, yes.
 As colleges face increasingly unpredictable applicant pools (see “What is ‘yield’?” below), many of them are seeking ways to gauge the extent of a student’s “demonstrated interest” in attending.
-Hence they have begun tracking the number of “contacts” a student has with their particular institution—through campus visits, meetings with admissions representatives here at Bolles, attending local admission functions, participating in online “chats,” etc. While most large state universities have too many applicants to track contacts, many private colleges and universities keep careful records of the number of contacts a student has with their institution.
+Hence, they have begun tracking the number of “contacts” a student has with their particular institution—through campus visits, meetings with admissions representatives here at Bolles, attending local admission functions, participating in online “chats,” etc. While most large state universities have too many applicants to track contacts, many private colleges and universities keep careful records of the number of contacts a student has with their institution.
 As decision time draws near, students who have not visited campus can be at a distinct disadvantage.

 Very little.
-Consider this: Several years ago the editors of U.S. News decided to alter their formula to something that they believed offered a better reflection of educational quality.
+Consider this: Several years ago, the editors of U.S. News decided to alter their formula to something that they believed offered a better reflection of educational quality.
 When a number of Ivy League colleges did not appear at the top of the list, they reverted to their old formula.
-The moral of this story is not that the Ivies and other highly selective colleges are “better” or “worse”; it’s that we must understand that the rankings are carefully designed to sell magazines, not evaluate educational experiences.
+The moral of this story is not that the Ivies and other highly selective colleges are “better” or “worse”; it’s that we must understand that the rankings are carefully designed to sell magazines and clicks, not evaluate educational experiences.
 The bottom line is this: your child’s college choice should be based upon the best fit for him or her, and very often the best fit and the most highly ranked college are not the same.

 - How many colleges should my son or daughter apply to?